fabricut/heroku-buildpack-imagemagick/README.md

 This one actually works :)

+This fork was made for Fabricut's implementation.
+We needed to handle some _really_ large images and good luck trying to override the policy file for any other installed version.
+This modifies the policymap file to increase the default limits and actually lowers the version of ImageMagick to play nice with the rest of our setup.

 ### Install

 In your project root:

-`heroku buildpacks:add https://github.com/DuckyTeam/heroku-buildpack-imagemagick  --index 1 --app HEROKU_APP_NAME`
+`heroku buildpacks:add https://github.com/fabricut/heroku-buildpack-imagemagick  --index 1 --app HEROKU_APP_NAME`

 "index 1" means that imagemagick will be installed first.